Junha0Zhang/junha0Zhang.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
     Left: original MRI for test.
 Middle: paired CT as ground truth.
 Right: synthesized CT from the MRI.
 We then segment out the skull from thresholding.
+This approach is a bit unstable now and this is way better than average.
 </div>